Learning-Based Estimation of Spatially Resolved Scatter Radiation Fields in Interventional Radiology: Materials and Methods

 \paragraph{\textbf{DS-02}:} The second dataset contains \(2156\) radiation fields and extends the previous one by the radiation source spectra as a varying parameter.
 Here we used random, but realistic, spectra for modeling primary radiation in the context of \ac{IR}.
 The range of the parameters was defined based on empirical feedback from medical physicist and radiologists, mainly gained during the PODIUM project.
-Therefore, we defined an energy range for the tube output energy \(E_{\mathrm{tube}} \in [40, 125]\,\mathrm{keV}\).
+Therefore, we defined an energy range for the tube output peak energy \(E_{\mathrm{tube}} \in [40, 125]\,\mathrm{keV}\).
 Further, we added aluminum with a random thickness \(t_{\mathrm{Al}} \in [2.5, 7.5]\,\mathrm{mm}\) and, optionally, copper, with a random-thickness \(t_{\mathrm{Cu}} \in [0.0, 0.9]\,\mathrm{mm}\) for simulating realistic filtering material used to improve the X-ray beam quality.
 As the anode material, we set tungsten, which is a standard reference material in \ac{IR} imaging devices, and used a random anode angle of \(\angle_{\mathrm{Anode}} \in [8, 12]\degree\).
 From that parameter space for the radiation source, we sampled sets of parameters and passed them to SpekPy~\cite{poludniowski_technical_2021} to generate reasonable X-ray spectra for the X-ray beams in this dataset.

 \paragraph{\textbf{DS-03}:} In the third and most complex dataset, dynamic X-ray tube distancing is introduced.
 A total of \(3779\) distinct radiation fields were generated.
-For this dataset, we carried over the same base parameter space as described in the preceding datasets, and extended it by sampling the X-ray tube distance from the scenes isocenter as \(d_{\mathrm{tube}} \in [35, 75]\,\mathrm{cm}\).
-In order to make the dataset even more realistic in representing typical real-world scenarios, the X-ray beam was collimated to a rectangular shape, with fixed dimensions of \(40\,\mathrm{cm} \times 30\,\mathrm{cm}\) in the plane passing through the origin.
+For this dataset, we mostly carried over the same base parameter space as described in the preceding datasets, and extended it by sampling the X-ray tube distance from the scenes isocenter as \(d_{\mathrm{tube}} \in [35, 75]\,\mathrm{cm}\).
+In order to make the dataset even more realistic in representing typical real-world scenarios, the X-ray beam was collimated to a rectangular shape, with fixed dimensions of \(40\,\mathrm{cm} \times 30\,\mathrm{cm}\) in the plane passing through the origin and thus intersecting the phantom.